Rassimbm/books/DB_Queries.md

 Have the third user favorite the first 4 books
 Have the fourth user favorite all the books
 INSERT INTO favorites (user_id, book_id) VALUES (1, 1), (1, 2), (2, 1), (2, 2), (2, 3), (3, 1), (3, 2), (3, 3), (3, 4), (4, 1), (4, 2), (4, 3), (4, 4), (4, 5);

+Retrieve all the users who favorited the 3rd book SELECT * FROM users LEFT JOIN favorites ON users.id = favorites.user_id LEFT JOIN books ON favorites.book_id = books.id WHERE books.id = 3;
+SELECT * FROM users JOIN favorites ON users.id = favorites.user_id WHERE favorites.book_id = 3;